-Database engine - the software program that stores and retrieves data at a basic level and interfaces between the applications and the database files.
-For example, a database engine may enforce rules pertaining to data such as only allowing storage of numbers in a telephone number field or ensuring that all invoices pertain to a customer.

-Set of structured tables or files - These contain the substantive data, often in a vendor-specific format.
+- Database application: A software program or programs, usually designed for a specific purpose, and usually providing a "higher-level" view of the data (often through a graphical user interface) that conceals the complexity of data decomposition and data location.
+Multiple applications may point to the same database. - Database management system (DBMS): The software program that stores and retrieves data at a basic level and interfaces between the applications and the database files.
+For example, a database management system may enforce rules pertaining to data such as only allowing storage of numbers in a telephone number field or ensuring that all invoices pertain to a customer. - Set of structured tables or files: These contain the substantive data, often in a vendor-specific format.